SRAAM: Taildog

 Considering this problem, designers at Hawker Siddeley Dynamics, Hawker's missile division, decided that it would be better to have a missile work like the pilots wanted rather than the pilots working the way the missile wanted.
 They began designing a missile that would track successfully in every situation where the missile indicated lock-on.
 In order for this to happen, it would have to have a very wide FOV, or "off-boresight capability", so it would continue to see the target even if it was crossing rapidly.
 It would also have to have extremely high manoeuvrability so it could successfully track down an aircraft in these situations.

 The company began low-level development of such a weapon as a private venture under the name "Taildog" in 1968.
-This goal was a short-range, low-cost missile that would fill the gap between guns and then-current missiles like Firestreak and Red Top.
+This goal was a short-range, low-cost missile that would fill the gap between guns and then-current missiles like the Firestreak and the Red Top.
 Hawker described it as 'a gun that fires around corners'.
 The initial design was 2.0 m long, had a diameter of 16.5 cm and weighed 50 kg.
-It was capable of engaging targets between 250 m and 2 km, as compared to perhaps 12 km under the best case for Red Top.
+It was capable of engaging targets between 250 m and 2 km, as compared to perhaps 12 km under the best case for the Red Top.
 The first photographs of mock-ups were shown in early 1970, and were displayed at a trade show in Hannover later that year.

-Taildog was highly manoeuvrable through the use of thrust vectoring for all flight control.
+The Taildog was highly manoeuvrable through the use of thrust vectoring for all flight control.
 Vectoring was accomplished by rotating small vanes into the rocket exhaust.
 Six of these vanes were arranged as segments of a circle at the tail end of the missile body, where they were protected from the rocket exhaust.
 Each segment was pivoted at one end, allowing it to be rotated so the other end would be moved into the exhaust.
 The control system would activate the segment closest to the required change in direction.
 External aerodynamic surfaces were reduced to vestigial surfaces near the rear of the missile, and were unmovable.

-Hawker was not the only one to come up with this basic concept; around the same time, the US Navy and Air Force both began similar programs for similar reasons, ultimately combining their efforts in the AIM-95 Agile project.
-Taildog and Agile differed primarily in range; Taildog was intended as a short-range dogfighting weapon, while Agile was a replacement for the Sidewinder and set range requirements at least as good as that missile, producing a much larger design.
+Hawker was not the only one to come up with this basic concept; around the same time, the US Navy and the Air Force both began similar programs for similar reasons, ultimately combining their efforts in the AIM-95 Agile project.
+The Taildog and the Agile differed primarily in range; the Taildog was intended as a short-range dogfighting weapon, while the Agile was a replacement for the Sidewinder and set range requirements at least as good as that missile, producing a much larger design.